zacharysgoldberg/real-estate-etl-pipeline/README.md

 - History, Time Travel, and Vacuum

-- Converting Parquet files to Delta files
+- Converted Parquet files to Delta files

 - Implemented incremental load pattern using delta lake

 - Created pipelines to execute Databricks notebooks

 - Designed robust pipelines to deal with unexpected scenarios such as missing files

-- Creating dependencies between activities as well as pipelines

 - Scheduled the pipelines using data factory triggers to execute at regular intervals